 The 1960s: The SUB Collection is born

-In an attempt to better the diving watches of the time, Doxa developed a watch case from a solid block of stainless steel giving it complete water tightness.
-The newly developed case passed tests to a depth of 300 meters and became the critical platform for the Doxa SUB 300.
+To better the diving watches of the time, Doxa developed a watch case from a solid block of stainless steel, giving it complete water tightness.
+The newly designed case passed tests to a depth of 300 meters and became the critical platform for the Doxa SUB 300.
 The team’s significant step came to light with the choice of color for the dial.

 Turbulent Years and the Subsequent Takeover